This creamy mushroom pasta takes only 30 minutes – it’s a great weekday dinner idea.

 One of the things I love most about Fall (yes, according to the meteorological calendar, technically September 1st is the start of Fall ) are comforting, warm pasta dishes, so I’m kicking off September with a dish that takes just 30 minutes to make using simple, everyday ingredients.
 We can all use more go-to dinner ideas that help us tackle the suppertime conundrum – friends coming for dinner?
 Make this creamy mushroom pasta!
 Need a weeknight 30-minute meal solution?
 This creamy mushroom pasta is the answer!
 Special occasion supper?
 Give this creamy mushroo… okay, I think you get the idea.

-A Case for Pre-Sliced Mushrooms
+A Case in Favor of Pre-Sliced Mushrooms

 Can we talk about pre-sliced mushrooms for a minute?
 I used to turn my nose up at “convenience” produce with the opinion that it’s always better to slice and dice your own ingredients.
 While this may be the case for some things (for example, I always peel and chop my own garlic and I don’t buy pre-grated parmesan), I’ve come around to using some short-cuts and mushrooms are one of them.
 Yes, yes, I know they cost more, but during the week I’m okay with paying a little extra to catch a break.
 We work hard!
 We deserve some pre-sliced mushrooms!
 I shamelessly used a couple packages of mixed mushrooms, but any kind of mushroom will work – even the non-sliced ones.